 |NEW INITIATIVE: GREEN LEADER BRIGADE

 The Frederick County Office of Sustainability and Environmental Resources and MCWA partner organizations are developing an action-focused program that trains volunteers to lead projects with measurable benefits for local waterways and the Chesapeake Bay.
-This new program, called "The Green Leader Brigade" will offer six to eight training modules within the first year.
-Participants will learn how to build a ran garden, coordinate a stream cleanup, lead a tree planting project and more!
+This new program, called "The Green Leader Brigade" will offer training modules and hands-on events on stream cleanups and storm drain stencilings.
 Please contact MCWA Coordinator, Suzanne Cliber for more information.